 The problem with spot cleaning, and the reason we generally prefer to clean the garment completely, is quite simple:

 It’s impossible to guarantee that the residue of any chemical agent that might have been used in spot cleaning has been completely removed or “flushed out” – residue that would normally have been flushed out of the textile by the dry cleaning solvent or fluid.

 This means that some chemical residue might remain in the fabric - with unpredictable long-term results.

 What’s more, many of these spots are oil-based stains that cannot be completely flushed out with steam.
-So when that garment is pressed, the heat from the iron could oxidize the stain and yellow the fabric.
+So when that garment is pressed, the heat from the hand iron (or an ordinary dry cleaner's press) could oxidize the stain and yellow the fabric.

 Of course, there may be unique situations where a garment either cannot or should not be completely cleaned due to its fragility, finish, embellishment or trim.
 But, typically, these situations are few and far between – even if the garment is labeled “Do not dry clean.
 Do not wet clean.
 Spot clean only.”

 When it comes to "spot cleaning", we can understand your trepidation if you're dropping off an expensive garment at an ordinary cleaner.
 You might be fearful that their "cleaning process" will somehow damage your garment.

 But you have almost nothing to worry about when visiting a true quality cleaner.